 If you’re working at home, you can essentially take a break anytime you want, or do other things while you’re at work.
 This might sound nice, but the lack of structure and routine can make work difficult for some people.

 Some people also tend to work beyond their normal work hours, because they have been doing other things earlier in the day.
 This can make it even more difficult to disconnect from work since you’re working more hours than you really should.

 Here are some things you can do about burnout while working from home:

 - Set a dedicated work area that is free from distractions.
 It could be a spare room, in the kitchen, or even outside.
 Just make sure that it’s not inside your bedroom, or in an area where you can easily get distracted.

 - Set a schedule for yourself with assigned breaks.
+For instance, ophthalmologists recommend taking a 20-second break every 20 minutes to rest your eyes.
+You can use this time to relax your mind and to think about anything other than work.
 This helps give your day some structure, and you’ll notice that you’re accomplishing more tasks as a result.

 - Disconnect yourself from work.
 After working, be sure to do something else to take your mind off things.
 It could be watching a movie, spending time with your family, or just engaging in a favorite hobby.
 This helps you relax and wind down after a day of working from home.

 - Don’t be afraid to talk about it with your boss or your team.
 Maybe they’re experiencing the same thing too, and you can help each other out.
 Burnout is not your fault, and it’s better to deal with it sooner rather than later.